Faster Game Solving via Predictive Blackwell Approachability: Connecting Regret Matching and Mirror Descent: Experiments

 We tested on three poker games, the River endgame shown here (which is a real endgame encountered by the \emph{Libratus} AI~\citep{Brown17:Superhuman} in the man-machine ``Brains vs. Artificial Intelligence: Upping the Ante'' competition), as well as Kuhn and Leduc poker in the appendix.
 On Kuhn poker, \pcfrp{} is extremely fast and the fastest of the algorithms.
 That game is known to be significantly easier than deeper EFGs for predictive algorithms~\citep{Farina19:Optimistic}.
 On Leduc poker as well as the River endgame, the predictions in \pcfrp{} do not seem to help as much as in other games.
 On the River endgame, the performance is essentially the same as that of \cfrp.
 On Leduc poker, it leads to a small speedup over \cfrp.
 On both of those games, DCFR is fastest.
 In contrast, DCFR actually performs worse than \cfrp{} in our non-poker experiments, though it is sometimes on par with \cfrp.
-We conclude that \pcfrp{} is much faster than \cfrp: it is dramatically faster on non-poker games; it is always at least as fast as \cfrp{} on the poker games; it perform worse only in Liar's Dice.
+In the appendix, where we try quadratic averaging in \cfrp{}, we find that for poker games this does speed up \cfrp{}, and allows it to be slightly faster than \pcfrp{} on the River endgame and Leduc poker.
+We conclude that \pcfrp{} is much faster than \cfrp{} and DCFR on non-poker games, whereas on poker games DCFR is the fastest.

 The convergence rate of \pcfrp{} is closely related to how good the predictions $\vec{m}^t$ of $\vec{\ell}^t$ are.
 On Battleship and Pursuit-evasion, the predictions become extremely accurate very rapidly, and \pcfrp{} converges at an extremely fast rate.
 On Goofspiel, the predictions are fairly accurate (the error is of the order $10^{-5}$) and \pcfrp{} is still significantly faster than the other algorithms.
 On the River endgame, the average prediction error is of the order $10^{-3}$, and \pcfrp{} performs on par with \cfrp, and slower than DCFR.
 Similar trends prevail in the experiments in the appendix.
 Additional experimental insights are described in the appendix.
-For example, we find that \prmp{} converges very rapidly on the \emph{smallmatrix} game, a 2-by-2 matrix game where \cfrp{} and other RM-based methods converge at a rate slower than $T^{-1}$~\cite{Farina19:Optimistic}.